softwaremill/jekyll-softwaremill/_posts/company/2014-04-20-scalar-summary.md

 ---
-title: Scala is scaling - Scalar Conference Summary,
+title: Scaling Scala - Scalar Conference Summary
 description: A few words from the organizers of thefirst edition of Scalar, the first Scala conference in Central Europe.
 author: Mirek Woźniak
 author_login: wozniak